Pentax K-3 II vs Sony A7

 Studio photographers will appreciate that the Pentax K-3 II (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the A7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
+Both the K-3 II and the A7 have been discontinued, but can regularly be found used on eBay.
+The A7 was replaced by the Sony A7 II, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax K-3 II or the Sony A7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.